Business Strategy: How To Get Rid Of A Headache

-I bent over to fill the cat bowl last night and vaguely remember slipping on a rug.
+I bent over to fill the cat bowl the other night and vaguely remember slipping on a rug.
 The next thing I remember is waking up with my wife holding my head and my brain doing flip-flops.
 I’m still not sure exactly what happened, but am sure—based upon my head pain—that I smacked my noggin pretty good on the tile floor and perhaps on the table on the way down as it was now three feet away from its usual position.
 (Not my head, the table.)

 A fitful night’s sleep left me feeling… about the same.
 I remember my Social Security number, can do math and even tried a round of a brain training app on my iPad and did O.K. so don’t think that I’m any dumber than I was before.
 However, I feel just a bit off and don’t trust my thought process.